Concrete Block Foundations: When to DIY and When to Call a Pro

 DIY Concrete Block Foundation Fixes

-Small cracks may be the result of harmless settling or natural concrete fractures.
-If there is no bulging or horizontal displacement, just seal the crack.
-Scrape away any rough mortar and make sure the walls are dry, then add mortar and concrete caulk.
+Small foundation cracks may be the result of harmless settling or natural concrete fractures.
+If there is no bulging or horizontal displacement, just seal the crack; scrape away any rough mortar and make sure the walls are dry, then add mortar and concrete caulk.

-Moisture in concrete block foundation walls or flooring may be a larger problem, but it may just point to grading problems.
+Moisture in concrete block foundation walls or flooring may be a larger problem, but it might just point to soil grading problems.
 Make sure water flows away from the house.
-Secure gutters and extend downspouts to make sure rooftop rainwater drains at least five feet from the house.
+Secure your gutters and extend downspouts to ensure rooftop rainwater drains at least five feet from the house.
 Also make sure soil drops away at least six inches in the first 10 feet from the home.

-If the cracks and moisture return, it may be time to call a professional.
-Large cracks, bulges and tilting in concrete block foundations either need to be braced or excavated.
-Both are jobs for experts in sealing water problems, repairing cracks and shoring up foundations.
+If the cracks and moisture return after your DIY efforts, it may be time to call a professional.
+Large cracks, bulges, and tilting in concrete block foundations need to be either braced or excavated.
+Bracing and excavating are both jobs for experts in sealing water problems, repairing cracks, and shoring up foundations.

 A bulging or bowed wall in any winter climate is typically caused by the expansion of freezing soil.
 The middle of the wall may crack at the frost line.
 A poorly built mudsill can combine with lousy drainage to tilt the top of a wall inward.
 Finally, poor drainage can undermine the foundation and tip the bottom of the wall inward.